events

 City tour | Wed, 07.10.2026, 16:00 - approx. 18:15 | Oldenburg city centre

-Experience the city as a learning space and make history tangible at various locations.
-This is possible with the help of a city tour.
-With the city tour on National Socialism in Oldenburg, we would like to offer the opportunity to explore an important part of regional history.
+Experiencing the city as a learning space and bringing history to life in various locations.
+This is possible with the help of a city walking tour.
+With our walking tour on National Socialism in Oldenburg, we aim to provide an opportunity to explore an important part of the region’s history.

-The tour of National Socialism in Oldenburg covers almost four kilometres and ten stops from the Pferdemarkt through the city centre to the old Oldenburg State Parliament, ending at the memorial wall for the Jewish victims of the Holocaust.
-Aspects such as possible reasons for the early success of the NSDAP in Oldenburg, the war experiences of the city's inhabitants and the increasing anti-Semitism that ultimately led to the Holocaust are addressed at the memorial sites.
+The tour on National Socialism in Oldenburg covers just under four kilometres, taking in ten stops from the Pferdemarkt through the city centre to the former Oldenburg State Parliament building, and finally ending at the memorial wall for the Jewish victims of the Holocaust.
+At these memorial sites, topics such as the possible reasons for the NSDAP’s early successes in Oldenburg, the wartime experiences of the city’s residents, and the rising anti-Semitism that ultimately led to the Holocaust are explored.

-Information can be acquired independently at each station.
-The stations are designed to appeal to people with and without prior knowledge.
+At each stop, participants can explore the information at their own pace.
+The stops are designed to appeal to people with and without prior knowledge of the subject.

 Participation in the event is free of charge.
-The exact meeting point will be announced by email a few days before the start of the event.
-Please register by 02 October 2026 using the online registration form on the homepage of the Office for University and Trade Union Co-operation.
-The number of participants is limited to 20 people.
+The exact meeting point will be announced by email a few days before the event begins.
+Please register by 2 October 2026 using the online registration form on the website of the Office for University and Trade Union Co-operation.
+The number of participants is limited to 20.

 Speaker

-The city tour is part of the event series "Right-wing networks: manifestations, explanatory approaches and counter-strategies".
-The event is being organised in cooperation with Arbeit und Leben Niedersachsen, the DGB Weser-Ems region and the Cooperation Centre for Universities and Trade Unions in Osnabrück.
+The city tour is part of the series of events entitled ‘Right-wing networks: manifestations, explanatory approaches and counter-strategies’.
+The event is being organised in collaboration with Arbeit und Leben Niedersachsen, the DGB Weser-Ems regional branch and the University-Trade Union Cooperation Office in Osnabrück.

 Who is still thinking here?